MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

    >If you use Windows Hello for Business, users re-enroll for Windows Hello for Business.

    >[!TIP]
-   >Windows 7 and 8.1 devices are not affected by this issue.
+   >Windows 7 and 8.1 devices aren't affected by this issue.

 ## Mobile Application Management app protection policies